During 2020, 4.4 million tonnes of crude steel was produced in Sweden – a decrease of 6,7 per cent compared to 2019.

 The production of iron and steel products also gives rise to a range of residual products, a collective term for by-products, material for internal circulation, recycling and waste.

-In 2017, about two million tonnes of residual products were produced by the Swedish steel and iron industry.
+In 2018, close to two million tonnes of residual products were produced by the Swedish steel and iron industry.
 About two-thirds of the total production of residuals are metallurgical slags.
-Almost 50 per cent of the total is used externally, e.g. is sold as products, 30 per cent is reused in the production process, and 20 per cent is disposed of in landfill.
+Almost 80 per cent of the residual products are eather used externally, e.g. is sold as products, or being reused in the production process.